The Only Keto Bread Recipe You'll Ever Need 🤯

 We tested loaf after loaf to get just the right ingredients to make this recipe for us all to enjoy.
 So, I strongly encourage you to use the ingredients called for and follow the recipe exactly.
 After you've made it a few times successfully then have fun experimenting if you wish 🙂

-It's Versatile!
-Make Keto Rolls or Biscuits
+Keto Bread That's Versatile: Make Keto Rolls or Biscuits

 Just look at the texture of these keto rolls made with the same recipe.
 You can either drop the batter by spoonful onto a greased cookie sheet or make formed keto rolls by refrigerating the dough before forming them.

 To make formed rolls, allow the batter to chill in the fridge for 5-10 minutes until less sticky and easier to handle.
 Then, shape into balls and place on a greased cookie sheet.
 The rolls will spread as they bake, so if you want a taller roll, make sure they aren't squished down.

 Then, bake in a preheated 350 degree (325 degree convection) oven for 20-25 minutes or until browned on the bottom and tops as pictured.
 Remove from the oven and allow to cool for 10 minutes and serve.